Cash-out refinance: When is it a good option?

 How a cash-out refi works

 Let’s say you bought your house a few years ago and have been making mortgage payments faithfully.
-And while you’ve been paying, the home’s value has been going up.
-Now you owe $80,000 on a house that’s worth $250,000.
+While you’ve been paying, the home’s value has been rising, and now you owe $80,000 on a house that’s worth $250,000.

 In this situation, you could refinance for more than the $80,000 you currently owe.
 If you wanted to take out $50,000 cash, you could refinance for $130,000: the $80,000 loan balance plus the $50,000 cash you would receive.